blog hero - Reducing the Tender Preparation Time

 Many tenders require you to provide copies of procedures, training records, training registers, and licences – all information that can demonstrate that you, your staff and subcontractors are competent and have the right skills required by the tender.
 You will also be required to provide information about your team and key subcontractors to be utilised when delivering the services.

-Like your tender library, create a staff/training register; excel is an excellent tool for this.
+Like your tender library, create a staff/training register; Excel is an excellent tool for this.
 You can incorporate all pertinent information about each staff member, so it's easy to reference.
+For example:

 Even if you provided full resumes, the table quickly confirms to the tender evaluation panel that your people are indeed competent and have the right skills required by the tender.